saitejaST/Time-analysis-TCS-Stock-market/README.md

 This project deals with the time analysis of stock market prices .This acts as a guide for analyzing stock market prices over a period of time
 The purpose of this analysis is to identify patterns in the TCS-stock-price dataset in order to make informed investment decisions
 This project involves
-1.COLLECTING DATA=Collect Data: The first step is collecting dataset from kaggle and performing operations It is important to collect data for a significant period of time, preferably several years, in order to identify trends and patterns.
+1.COLLECTING DATA=Collect Data: The first step is collecting dataset from kaggle and performing operations.
+It is important to collect data for a significant period of time, preferably several years, in order to identify trends and patterns.
 2.CLEAN DATA=Once dataset is imported then cleaning or preprocessing dataset if necessary 3.PLOT DATA=The next step is to plot the data on a graph.
 This will allow you to visualize the price movements over time